My Tasmanian perfume glossary

 A volatile material is something that evaporates easily.
 All perfumes are volatile – otherwise we wouldn’t smell them.

-If you have a favourite term or definition you’d like to see here, drop a note in the comments.
+Do you have a favourite term or definition you’d like added to the glossary?
+Let me know in the comments...